Home > growing anemones in pots

 Identifying Common Pests

-Anemones can fall victim to a few pests.
-For example, aphids, slugs, and snails.
-These can munch on leaves and flowers or, in the case of slugs, may even eat the young shoots as they emerge.
+Aphids, slugs and snails are common pests.
+These can munch on leaves and flowers.
+In the case of slugs, they may even eat the young shoots as they emerge.
+Snails will leave a slimy trail across a pot or the ground.

 Organic Methods for Pest and Disease Management

 Neem oil is a natural insecticide and fungicide.
-You can apply it to the leaves of the anemones as a spray.
-This can deter pests and control disease.
+It can deter pests and control disease.
 Handpicking is an effective method, especially for slugs and snails.

-You can plant companion plants.
-For example, dill, fennel, and marigolds.
-Encourage the presence of ladybugs, lacewings, and other insect predators.
-Mixing a solution of baking soda, oil, and water can create a homemade fungicide.
+You can use companion planting.
+For example, dill, fennel and marigolds.
+Ladybugs, lacewings and other insect predators can also control pests.
+Mixing baking soda, oil and water for homemade fungicide.

 Supporting Anemones as They Grow